 One of Ukraine’s earliest IT companies

-From the KPI Department of Artificial Intelligence and the Glushkov Institute of Cybernetics — to a developer of national-scale government information systems
+From the AI department at KPI and the Glushkov Institute of Cybernetics to a developer of national-scale government information systems

 Anton Marrero — founder of Softline